jmhcondon/Get-and-Clean-Project/CodeBook.md

  tBodyAcc.std.Y

  tBodyAcc.std.Z

-These are the averaged mean and standard deviation of total linear acceleration due to the mass of the subject's body.
+The above are the averaged mean and standard deviation of total linear acceleration due to the mass of the subject's body.
-Linear acceleration was recorded along the X, Y, and Z axes r by the Samsung smartphone's accelerometer.
+Linear acceleration was recorded along the X, Y, and Z axes by the Samsung smartphone's accelerometer.
-They are measured within the time domain and had original measurements had units of standard gravity "g'.
+They are measured within the time domain and the original measurements had units of standard gravity "g'.

  tGravityAcc.mean.X

  tGravityAcc.mean.Y